-1.0 Policy Scope
+1.0 POLICY SCOPE

-This policy reflects the statutory requirement for all schools and colleges in England as set out in Section Two of Part Four of Keeping Children Safe in Education (KCSiE) 2023.
+This policy reflects the statutory requirement for all schools and colleges in England as set out in Section Two of Part Four of Keeping Children Safe in Education (KCSiE) 2024.
 Outcomes First Group also requires our schools in Wales and Scotland to follow this policy and it provides good practice for other settings.

-2.0 Purpose of Guidance
+2.0 PURPOSE OF POLICY